umwelt/bike-challenge/README.markdown

-# BikeMap
+# BikeDemo

-BikeMap is a SwiftUI-based demo project that displays bike station data.
+BikeDemo is a SwiftUI-based demo project that displays bike station data.
 It fetches information about bike stations in Vienna from the citybik.es API and presents it in an easy-to-understand format.

 ## Features